PricelessToolkit/ESPBell-MAX/README.md

 const long openTime = 2000;  // How long relays is on. int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
 ```

-## ESPBell-MAX Doorbell Code Configuration
-> [!NOTE]
-> All configurations are done in the file "config.h"
-soon...

 ## Home Assistant Configuration